vglazer/USRA/subgraph_finding/README.md

 The graph search programs read from standard input (`STDIN`) and write to standard output (`STDOUT`), much like
 [UNIX filters](https://en.wikipedia.org/wiki/Filter_(software)#Unix).
-While this can be confusing at first -- particularly given that no usage info is printed to the console and no `man` pages are available -- the examples provided in the [report](https://github.com/vglazer/USRA/blob/master/subgraph_finding/doc/README.md) should hopefully clear things up.
+There is no usage info printed to the console and no `man` pages, but the examples provided in the [report](https://github.com/vglazer/USRA/blob/master/subgraph_finding/doc/README.md) should hopefully clear things up.